Happiness (Ai song)

 "Happiness" (ハピネス) is a song written and recorded by Japanese-American singer-songwriter Ai.
 Originally released digitally on November 18, 2011 as the second single from Ai's ninth studio album, Independent, it was released physically on December 14, 2011, by EMI Music Japan alongside "Letter in the Sky".

-Used as a commercial theme song for Coca-Cola's Christmas campaign in Japan from 2011 to 2015, "Happiness" became one of Ai's best performing singles in the 2010's to date with 3 million digital downloads.
+Used as a commercial theme song for Coca-Cola's Christmas campaign in Japan from 2011 to 2015, "Happiness" became one of Ai's best performing singles in the 2010s to date with 3 million digital downloads.
 In 2013, the single received a Platinum certification from the Recording Industry Association of Japan (RIAJ).

 Background and release

 In October 2011, "Letter in the Sky" was released digitally as the lead single for Independent.
 With the release, it was announced the song would be released physically in December.

 "Happiness" originally was released to Chaka-Uta, a digital transmission technology in Japan used to distribute ringtones and songs to Japanese mobile phones in November 2011.
 It later was released to other digital stores.
 On December 14, "Happiness" was released physically with "Letter in the Sky" as a double A-side single.